 3. Millennial parents are still Millennials and will use their “Millennial-ness” to raise their kids

 Despite all the talk about how parenthood is life-changing, Millennial parents are still Millennials and are without a doubt the largest consumers of digital, social, and mobile technologies than any other generation.
 The key, however, is how they are using that digital savviness to raise their kids.
 Among Millennial parents, 85 percent of time spent online is on their mobile phones.
 Additionally, Millennial parents are buying digital devices, computers, TVs, phones and other electronics based on quality – not price – meaning they are putting a greater priority on connected devices.
 When it comes to engaging their kids in their connected lifestyle, 73 percent of Millennials said they intended to or have already bought apps for children on their phones or iPads.
 This is fueling an even younger generation of connected consumers who will give brands a run for their money when they become more able to make their own purchase decisions.

 The Millennial influence is not one to take lightly.
 Especially as Millennials are entering parenthood, a time when major mindset shifts take place, their influence becomes two-fold because their buying behaviors and attitudes will be passed down to their children.
-Brands that speak to Millennial parents the same way they would target parents from previous generations will sorely miss the mark.
+Brands that speak to Millennial parents the same way they would target parents from previous generations will sorely miss the mark and that’s why spending time with the kids is important, going out or playing in the playground that use playground painting for their markings.
 However, aligning with a new generation of moms and dads that embrace their social networks and an inclusive mindset will receive positive brand love and loyalty among Millennial parents.